sign/translate/src/assets/models/hand-shape/README.md

 images of an adult white male hand.

-We observe a fundamental truth - every example for each hand shape is a photograph of the same hand, and thus, given the 3D coordinates of every joint, can be transformed to the other examples by a closed, and well defined set of mathematical operations (namely, 3D rotation, scaling, and translation).
+We observe a fundamental truth - every example for each hand shape is a photograph of the same hand, and thus, given the 3D coordinates of every joint, can be transformed to the other examples by a closed, and well-defined set of mathematical operations (namely, 3D rotation, scaling, and translation).
 Given this observation, the analysis of a hand shape from an image can ignore the variation in rotation, view, and plane, and mathematically normalize any given hand to a fixed orientation.